youngklee/ZenPackers/git.rst

 ----------------------------

-The easiest way we have to get your code reviewed and merged into a major branch is to use Git Flow to create a feature, push that feature up to Github, and have someone review it.
+The easiest way we have to get your code reviewed and merged into a major branch is to use Git-Flow to create a feature, push that feature up to Github, and have someone review it.

 Here is the workflow in a nutshell: